 14. A Stove Sauna DIY

 One of the things that this tutorial shows that others don't is how you can make your very own sauna stove.
 Yes.
 It does bear the risk of failure and must be checked in the safest of conditions, and every step must be taken very carefully.
-But, once you do make it, it is a rewarding experience.
+But once you do make it, it is a rewarding experience.

 15. Customized Sauna Ways

-The only downside of this is that he did not share any plans for this and you might have to just do with being inspired.
+The only downside of this is that he did not share any plans for this, and you might have to just do with being inspired.

 16. A 6x8 Chic Sauna Kit

-This sauna kit is a little bigger than the other ready-made IKEA like kits and is at the comfortable size of 6x8.
-It can be a little expensive though and not something you might be looking for if budget is your issue.
+This sauna kit is a little bigger than the other ready-made IKEA-like kits and is at the comfortable size of 6x8.
+It can be a little expensive, though, and not something you might be looking for if budget is your issue.

-But, going through the kit plan, you can formulate one for your own and make it for way cheaper.
+But, going through the kit plan, you can formulate one for your own and make it way cheaper.

 More details at cedarbrooksauna.com

-17. A Sauna Builts Like The Finns
+17. A Sauna Built Like The Finns

 I was once mulling the idea of moving to Finland.
 It is a beautiful country.
 There aren't too many people to be bothered by, and almost everyone there owns a private sauna.
 It makes sense, considering the weather can get intolerably cold.
 Nevertheless, it is a healthy practice.